 We will not use your information for any purposes other than as described in this privacy statement or explained to you at the point at which the information was collected.

 Information Collected Automatically

-We may also utilize certain third party products or services (“Third Party Tools”), such as Google Analytics, a web analysis service provided by Google, in order to better understand the use of our Online Platforms.
+We may also utilize certain third party products or services (“Third Party Tools”), such as Google Tag Manager, Google reCAPTCHA, and Google Analytics, in order to better operate, secure, and understand the use of our Online Platforms.
 These Third Party Tools may collect information such as how often users visit our Online Platforms, what pages they visit and the websites that referred them to our Online Platforms.
 Further, the Third Party Tools may use the data collected to track and examine the use of the Online Platforms, to prepare reports on its activities and share them with other related services.
 The Third Party Products may also use the data collected on the Online Platforms to contextualize and personalize the ads of its own advertising network.
 The Third Party Product’s ability to use and share information it collects about your visits to the Online Platforms is restricted by each of its own Privacy Policies and Terms and Conditions.

 We may automatically collect additional information about your visit to our Online Platforms, including pages you visit, your geographic location based solely on your IP address unless otherwise approved by you, promotions with which you interacted and other behaviors.
 This information is collected for the sole purpose of improving your overall visit to our Online Platforms by providing interest-based content.
 For example, we may collect information about your geographic location and a health interest, based on topics you have browsed in our Online Platform, so that we can promote a physician who may practice close to your location.
 This data is not shared with any third party.
 The data may also be used to provide interest-based content for communications for which you have opted in.